 The Fund's portfolio of loans has the strong credit and collateral metrics laid out above.
-Moreover, the Fund's portfolio holdings have been the most senior security in the capital structure of the borrowing entities.
+Moreover, the Fund's portfolio holdings are typically the most senior debt in the capital structure of the borrowing entities.
 The SBA 504 first lien loans, which constitute the bulk of the portfolio are secured by real estate and have the additional credit enhancement of having the U.S. Government in a first loss position for up to a maximum of 40% of each whole loan.

 When considering all of these characteristics, the Fund offers the potential of a bond investment that will likely not be highly correlated to the fixed coupon bond market.
-Moreover, we believe the Fund's diversified portfolio of small-sized SBA 504 first lien loans is not similar to any other available investment product that we have been able to identify.
+Moreover, the Fund's diversified portfolio of small-sized SBA 504 first lien loans is not similar to any other available investment product that we have been able to identify.
 Therefore, we believe that the Fund's loan portfolio may provide value to an overall portfolio plan.

 We thank you for your continued support of the Fund.
 The new activity of the Fund's investment has led directly to job creation and helped support the growth of deserving U.S. small businesses.
-Your investment in the Fund produced a small loss during the fiscal year ended June 30, 2023 that fell within the range of its three benchmarks.
-Despite the small loss, the Fund maintains a strong dividend.
-We seek to continue the Fund's record of strong absolute and relative results going forward.
+Your investment in the Fund produced a solid gain during the fiscal year ended June 30, 2024 that still beat the performance of two of its three benchmarks.
+This comes with a strong dividend yield.
+We seek to continue this record of strong absolute and relative results going forward.